Vision-as-Inverse-Graphics Agent via Interleaved Multimodal Reasoning

-In this work, we show that these shortcomings can be overcome by viewing analysis-by-synthesis as an execution-grounded closed loop.
-We present \ours (Vision-as-Inverse-Graphic Agent), a coding agent that treats scene reconstruction as an interactive loop between visual perception (analysis) and programming content generation (synthesis). \ours starts from a completely empty world, writes candidate programs, executes them to render images, inspects the results from multiple viewpoints against the input, and iteratively updates the code to reduce discrepancies in a write→run→render→compare→revise loop.
-From a modern agentic perspective, this analysis-by-synthesis loop is also a direct instantiation of interleaved multimodal reasoning.
+In this work, we demonstrate that these limitations can be overcome by leveraging their complementary strengths.
+We present \ours{} (Vision-as-Inverse-Graphics Agent), a multimodal coding agent that tightly couples discrete symbolic generation with continuous visual perception.
+By operating through a concise \textit{code-render-inspect} loop, \ours{} allows code logic and visual evidence to actively cross-verify each other.
+From a modern agentic perspective, this is a direct instantiation of interleaved multimodal reasoning.